 Shareholder disputes present similar considerations and concerns.
 However, due to the nature of the corporate structure, these disputes often present additional complexities as well.
 We represent clients in disputes between individual shareholders as well as shareholder derivative litigation targeting alleged wrongs by corporate executives or board members.
 Our experience includes securing favorable outcomes in shareholder disputes involving the owners of public and private companies, and we have achieved positive results in informal negotiations, in alternative dispute resolution (ADR) proceedings, and at all stages of state and federal trial litigation.

 In disputes with employees, achieving a favorable result requires careful consideration of several different legal and practical considerations.
 First and foremost, it is necessary to determine what claim(s) the employee(s) may have against the company.
 Employees have various rights under North Dakota and federal law; and, when facing employee lawsuits, it is imperative that companies avoid rushing to judgment despite what they think they might or might not know about the facts at hand.

-Our attorneys represent Fargo, ND employers in all types of disputes, from discrimination and wrongful termination claims to allegations of hiring undocumented workers.
+Our attorneys represent Fargo, ND employers in all types of disputes, from wrongful termination claims to allegations of hiring undocumented workers.
 We handle litigation in state and federal court as well as administrative proceedings before the Equal Opportunity Employment Commission (EEOC) and the North Dakota Department of Labor and Human Rights (DLHR).